 Given the size and weight of gigantic 18-wheelers, there are often catastrophic results.
-With severe injuries or deaths, come overwhelming expenses and losses.
+With severe injuries often resulting in a lifetime of disability or deaths, come overwhelming expenses and losses.
 Those injuries commonly include:

 - Traumatic brain injuries

 - Neck injuries

 - Joint injuries